Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 If you think this is a rare type of cancer, think again.
 The Golden Retriever Club of America National Health Survey found that among golden retrievers, the chances of developing hemangiosarcoma in a lifetime was 1 in 5.
 This is the most common cancer affecting this breed, but it also affects many other breeds such as the German shepherd, Rottweiler, Portuguese Water Dog, Bernese Mountain Dog, Great Dane, Flat-Coated Retriever, English Setter, Pointer, Boxer, Doberman and Skye Terrier.

 It's estimated that this cancer accounts for 5 to 7% of all tumors seen in dogs.
 It preferably affects mostly dogs in their senior years, generally between the ages of 6 and 13, but can also be seen occasionally in younger dogs.
 Being aware of this cancer is important, as there are steps to reduce its incidence, and in some cases, there may be slight warning signs that may raise a flag.
 In the next paragraphs, we will get a closer look at this type of cancer affecting canines.

 First of all, let's get to know this type of cancer better.
-We are talking about a very invasive form of cancer, known to affect almost exclusively dogs, and to a much smaller extent cats.
-It's a cancer involving the cells that line the blood vessels (endothelial cells) and can be found under the form of a tumor on the spleen, right heart base, or liver or even the skin.
-In this article, we will be mostly tackling hemangiosarcoma of the spleen which is the most common, and also the most common cause for bleeding within the abdomen.
+We are talking about a very invasive form of cancer, known to affect dogs almost exclusively, and to a much smaller extent, cats.
+It's a cancer involving the cells that line the blood vessels (endothelial cells) and can be found in the form of a tumor on the spleen, right heart base, liver or even the skin.
+In this article, we will be mostly tackling hemangiosarcoma of the spleen which is the most common, and also the most common cause of bleeding within the abdomen.